roc-streaming/roc-toolkit/README.md

 Building
 --------

-See detailed building instructions [on wiki](https://github.com/roc-project/roc/wiki#building).
-See also [INSTALL](INSTALL.md) for dependencies and command-line options.
+See examples [on wiki](https://github.com/roc-project/roc/wiki/Building-%28native%29).
+See also [INSTALL](INSTALL.md) for further details.

 Try it
 ------